jooyoungseo/mboxr/README.md

 coverage](https://codecov.io/gh/jooyoungseo/mboxr/branch/master/graph/badge.svg)](https://codecov.io/gh/jooyoungseo/mboxr?branch=master)

-The goal of mboxr is to allow R users to conveniently import an mbox file into R data\_frame for hands-on analyses in R environment.
+The goal of mboxr is to allow R users to conveniently import an mbox file into R tibble for hands-on analyses in R environment.

 Installation
 ============